 When you lose your job unexpectedly, money is likely one of your first and most significant concerns.
 If you happen to live and work in California, you’re in luck.
-California is one of the friendliest states for employees in the nation, and offers some of the most stringent worker protections available.
-One of those protections is a requirement that terminated employees be paid promptly when they are fired, and even when they voluntarily leave their jobs.
+California is one of the friendliest states for employees in the nation and offers some of the most stringent worker protections.
+One of those protections is a requirement that terminated employees be paid promptly when they are fired and even when they voluntarily leave their jobs.

 Is it Against California Law for your Employer to Pay You Late?

-This differs significantly from many states, in which terminated employees are paid according to their regular pay schedule, and may wait two weeks or more for their final paychecks.
+This differs significantly from many states, in which terminated employees are paid according to their regular payment schedule and may wait two weeks or more for their final paychecks.

 If an employee voluntarily quits his or her job, a California employer is still be required to pay any wages due upon termination, provided that the employee has provided at least 72 hours notice.
 If the employee quits without notice, then the employer has 72 hours in which to make payment.
 Generally, this payment must be made at the office where the employee worked.
 However, the employee can request that the final paycheck be mailed.
 If the check is mailed at the employee’s request, the check must be mailed within 72 hours.

 How Long Does An Employer Have to Pay You After You Quit in California?